-SCANS Skills: This syllabus meets all Differentiated Entry Level Competencies and Secretary Commission on Achieving

-Necessary Skills (SCANS) competencies, which are identified throughout all syllabi.
+SCANS Skills: This syllabus meets all Differentiated Entry Level Competencies and Secretary Commission on Achieving Necessary Skills (SCANS) competencies, which are identified throughout all syllabi.
 Please refer to the Scans chart for further clarification.

-FOUNDATION lls: Reads, writes, performs arithmetic and ematical operations, listens, and speaks.
+FOUNDATION sic Skills: Reads, writes, performs arithmetic and mathematical operations, listens, and speaks.
 F1 Reading Locates, understands, and interprets written information in prose and in documents such as manuals, graphs, and schedules.
 F2 Writing Communicates thoughts, ideas, information, and messages in writing; creates documents such as letters, directions, manuals, reports, graphs, and flow charts.
 F3 Arithmetic Performs basic computations; uses basic numerical concepts such as whole numbers, etc. F4 Mathematics Approaches practical problems by choosing appropriately from a variety of mathematical techniques.
 F5 Listening Receives, attends to, interprets, and responds to verbal messages and other cues.
 F6 Speaking Organizes ideas and communicates orally.
-Thinking Skills: T hinks creatively, makes decisions, solves problems, visual lizes, knows how to learn, and reasons.
-F7 Creative Thinking Generates new ideas F8 Decision Making Specifies goals and constraints, generates alternatives, considers risks, and evaluates and chooses best alternative.
-F9 Problem Solving Recognizes problems and devises and implements plan of action.
+Thinking Sl kills: Thinks creatively, makes decisions, solves problems, visualizes, knows how to learn, and reasons.
+7 Creative Thinking Generates new ideas -8 Decision Making Specifies goals and constraints, generates alternatives, considers risks, and evaluates and chooses best alternative.
+9 Problem Solving Recognizes problems and devises and implements plan of action.
 F10 Seeing Things in the Mind's Eye Organizes and processes symbols, pictures, graphs, objects, and other information.
 F11 Knowing How to Learn Uses efficient learning techniques to acquire and apply new knowledge and skills.
-F12 Reasoning Discovers a rule or principle underlying the relationship between two or more objects and applies it when solving a problem. ualities: Displays responsibility, self-esteem, y, self-management, integrity, and honesty F13 Responsibility Exerts a high level of effort and perseveres towards goal attainment.
-F14 Self-Esteem Believes in own self-worth and maintains a positive view of self.
-F15 Sociability Demonstrates understanding, friendliness, adaptability, empathy, and politeness in group settings.
+F12 Reasoning Discovers a rule or principle underlying the relationship between two or more objects and applies it when solving a problem.
+Perso onal Qualities: Displays responsibility, self-esteem, iability, self-management, integrity, and honesty -13 Responsibility Exerts a high level of effort and perseveres towards goal attainment. -14 Self-Esteem Believes in own self-worth and maintains a positive view of self.
+15 Sociability Demonstrates understanding, friendliness, adaptability, empathy, and -4.C.
+C. If A.A. politeness in group settings.
 F16 Self-Management Assesses self accurately, sets personal goals, monitors progress, and exhibits self-control.
 F17 Integrity/Honesty Chooses ethical courses of action.